philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 In JavaScript it's really easy to make variables and functions private.
 Unfortunately, as I've already explained, it's not possible to make properties of objects private.

-This is a real problem if you need to manage the state of an instances of a class (or in JavaScript terms, manage properties on `this`).
+This can be a real problem in situations where you need to manage instance state (or in JavaScript terms, manage properties on `this`).
 No private properties means that any code that has access to the instance can alter its state in any way it wants.

 Here's an example of how I see most JavaScript code written today: